 If you’re considering adopting one of these fine dogs, this guide will reveal everything that you need to know about these strong-willed pups.

-The problem with this is that many people decide to get one of those dogs impulsively, without really thinking through whether they’re willing to put up with the sacrifices inherent in owning one of these energetic pups.
+The problem with these adorable herding dogs is that many people decide to get one impulsively because of their looks, without really thinking through whether they’re willing to put up with the sacrifices inherent in owning one of these energetic pups.

 We’re not looking to discourage anyone from adopting a Berger Picard, but you should know what you’re getting into before you bring one home.
 They will cuddle on the couch with you — but you’ll have to run around with them for hours first.